x75/x75.github.io/_posts/2022-04-04-Oswald-Berthold-music-works.md

 **2020-12-25** Coming back to this after two years since writing the first draft I remember the original motivation.
-I needed to get an overview on all published music I authored to get the royalties sorted.
+I needed to get an overview of all published music I authored to get my royalty collection sorted.
 Project **backward** and the **availability** directive sprang from this.